emanderson811/computers-reading-cookbooks/_posts/2025-08-25-lexos-grapefruit.md

 ## Why so much grapefruit?

-Among the large spreadsheet of numbers, I noticed what seemed like an unusual number of books with high proportions of the word "grapefruit" compared to the corpus - five books to be exact.
+Amid the large spreadsheet of numbers, I noticed what seemed like an unusual number of books with high proportions of the word "grapefruit" compared to the corpus - five books to be exact.
 Grapefruit is not a common recipe ingredient, and while this analysis is meant to highlight unique words within specific books, I would have expected perhaps one or two "grapefruit" books, but not five.
 Why all the grapefruit?

 The answer was quickly discovered upon viewing the digitized cookbooks, but I think the results demonstrate the value of this type of exploratory text analysis and are therefore worth sharing.
 I opened the first pdf, hit "ctrl-f" for "grapefruit," and found all 31 mentions of grapefruit clustered in one section, the diet section.
 Three more cookbooks after that contained the exact same section produced by the exact same Dr. Orr.
 The "18-Day Reducing Diet," also known as the Hollywood Diet and more commonly, the Grapefruit Diet, includes one grapefruit half with every meal for 18 days.
 This diet became popular in 1930s Hollywood before spreading across the U.S. and reamerging several times in different forms throughout the twentieth century.
 <div class="container my-4">